Is a Lack of Executive Presence Stalling Your Career?

 Executive Presence Tip #3: Spend Time in Reflection

-Effective reflection involves the ability to doubt, pause, and be curious about the ordinary.
+Effective reflection involves doubting, pausing, and being curious about the ordinary.
 Use a journaling app like Day One to capture your thoughts, feelings, successes, and frustrations.
-This approach is demonstrated to be incredibly impactful for improving new skills.
-Like building any habit, start small and tie it to an existing practice, like your routine, before leaving work for the day.
-Use the questions provided in this article to be the focal point of your reflection.
+This approach has been demonstrated to be incredibly impactful in improving new skills.
+For example, when building any habit, start small and tie it to an existing practice, like your routine, before leaving work for the day.
+Use the questions in this article to be the focal point of your reflection.
 Remember to take a balanced approach to both strengths and weaknesses.

 "If you change the way you look at things, the things you look at change."
 Wayne Dyer